 DON’T Send emails too often

 Spamming your subscribers with an endless list of messages “to remind about your business” in all probability will lead to the opposite results.
 So, don’t send an email unless you really have something to say or offer.
+Email frequency is a key to being useful, not annoying.

 DON’T Sell your contact list.
 Ever

-Before you are totally immersed into creating your awesome email, we’d be happy to hear your opinion on the points above.
+Before you are totally immersed in creating your awesome email, we’d be happy to hear your opinion on the points above.
 Nobody’s perfect, so we might have missed something important - you’re more than welcome to share your recipe of a successful marketing email in the comments section below.

 You can also download and use the infographic with all these rules.